 You’re 14, eh?
 Flat chested, skinny, with a very bad dye job.
 Sorry to be blunt, but hun, you know it’s true.
-I want to tell you to just accept that your hair is dark blond, not white … but you will continue melting your hair off way into your 20’s (when you then adopt the ease of brown hair dye).
+I want to tell you to just accept that your hair is dark blond, not white … but you will continue melting your hair off way into your 20’s.
 You just moved to a new town (again), and had to start high school knowing no one.
 People are coming at you from all directions, it’s going to be very hard to choose which way to go.
-You have by now met a girl, through volleyball practice, that is going to turn out to be your best friend for a few years.
+You have by now met a girl, through volleyball practice, that is going to turn out to be your best friend for a couple of years.
 She seems a little crazy, right?
 That’s okay, she’s going to get you through some pretty tough shit.
 Though, come the end of junior year that bitch is going to betray and turn on you … so its okay if you want to stick a few pieces of gum in her hair.

 This year is going to be a defining one for you.
 Everything is about to change, and you are in for one bumpy ride … but I promise you, you will survive.

 You’re going to start thinking about your weight.
 Those size 0’s are going to turn into 1’s, and you will freak out about this.
 Little dimples will start appearing on your bum.
-Someone is going to point out your love handles.
+Your grandpa is going to point out your love handles.
+Your mom will point out your (non-existent) double chin.
 You are skinny, but you’re going to start seeing nothing but fat.
 You’re going to get on the internet and look up ways to lose weight fast, and it is from this that your distorted eating will begin.
+Thanks mom.
 If you do not choose a different route now, you are going to find that ten years have passed and you’re still allowing your weight to define a major part of you.

 You will get boobs, but not yet.
 I know, all of your friends have boobs and you have none.
 Not really.
 It embarrasses you and makes you feel inadequate.
 Seems like you always end up with a best friend with huge knockers, right?
 Well trust me, one day you will be that girl.
-Your boobs are going to start growing soon and they aren’t going to stop until you hit 20.
+Your boobs are going to start growing soon.
 You will appreciate them so much that sometimes you will even fall asleep holding one.

 Something dark is going to find its way into your mind.
 You are going to start seeing yourself differently.
 You are going to start believing all of the bad stuff … and soon, the bad stuff will take you over.
 Please do not do what I know you want to do (and will try a couple times this year); please do not start cutting because of the pain.
 This darkness is going to grow dimmer, and will not lift for almost a decade .. but again, I promise you, you will survive.